Is this stock is Attractive? Advanced Micro Devices (AMD)

+Volatility remained at 4.20% over last week and shows 5.15% volatility in last month.
+Market risk that established with market trade and it is measured by beta factor.
+Beta indicator lies at 2.38.
+Risk is measured on the beta factor, if beta is higher than 1 then risk is higher and if beta is lower than 1, then risk will be low.
+VOLATILITY is also measured by ATR an exponential moving average (14-days) of the True Ranges.
+ATR value stands at 2.82.

-Advanced Micro Devices (AMD) exchanged 73389285 shares on hands in most recent trading session and observed an average volume with 81.67M shares.
-The stock acknowledged active focus on shares in the last trading session.
-AMD disclosed a change of -1.73% and its listed share value at $55.51 in Tuesday trading period.
+Advanced Micro Devices (AMD) exchanged 69258570 shares on hands in most recent trading session and observed an average volume with 81.85M shares.
+AMD disclosed a change of -4.79% and its listed share value at $49.88 on Friday trading period.
 This company belong to USA Country and part of Technology sector.
-It has a market capitalization of $65.02B.
+It has a market capitalization of $58.42B.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

+A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
+It is highly popular among traders, mostly because of its simplicity.
+It works best in a trending environment.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is negative from its 20 days moving average with -4.96% and trading from 50 days moving average with 3.28%.
+The stock price is performing along positive drift from its 200 days moving average with 23.40%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+The charting software plots the moving average as a line directly into the price chart.

+Currently Relative Strength Index (RSI-14) reading of stock is 44.66.
+RSI reading varies between 0 and 100.
+Speed and change of stock price movement is measured by the RSI momentum oscillator.
+J. Welles Wilder developed Relative Strength Index (RSI) that is used most commonly as momentum indicator.
+Commonly when RSI goes below 30 then stock is overload and stock is overbought when it goes above 70.
+30 to 70 are considered a normal reading of a stock.
+General trend, finding deviations and failure swings can be detected by using RSI.

 PERFORMANCE REVIEW: